trondkr/downscaleA20/README.md

 # downscaleA20

+# combineSODAAndBCGFileIntoOne.py
+The new version of model2roms (https://github.com/trondkr/model2roms) now produces BCG + PHYSICS into the same BRY file.
+But prior to that we had two separate BRY files.
+This script combines those two files into one, based on the new output file used as template.
+This makes it easy to compare the historical hindcast with the projections and to caclulate climatology and deltas for downscaling.

 ## createDeltasNorESM.sh
 Script that uses the CDO toolbox (https://code.mpimet.mpg.de/projects/cdo/) to calculate statistics and trends from the NorESM files.
 Load the module using
 ```bash